-Note: The licensee may use either the Department's form CFS-0460, Family Child Care Center Fire and Safety Report, or the licensee's own form to record the results of smoke detector tests.
-Information on how to obtain the Department's form is in Appendix E.
+Note: The licensee may use either the department's form, Fire Safety and Emergency Response Documentation - Family Child Care Centers, or the licensee's own form to record the results of smoke detector tests.
+Information on how to obtain the department's form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.